Layercraft/Infos/README.md

 - [Microservices DE](https://de.wikipedia.org/wiki/Microservices)

 Unfortunatly, the default Minecraft server is not a microservice.
 It is a monolithic application.
 Exactly the same as the minecraft client.
 So, unfortunately, we have to deviate a bit from the concept of microservices.
+And so we need to look to SOA (service-oriented architecture) for a lot of things.

 Baisc idea for the technical stack:
 [TECHSTACK](./TECHSTACK.md)